Thursday, November 2, 2017

 Metro Vancouver home sales exceeded typical historical levels in October with the majority concentrated in the townhouse and apartment markets.

-The Real Estate Board of Greater Vancouver (REBGV) reports that residential property sales in the region totalled 3,893 in June 2017, an 11.5% decrease from the 4,400 sales recorded in June 2016, an all-time record, and a decrease of 10.8% compared to May 2017.
+The Real Estate Board of Greater Vancouver (REBGV) reports that residential property sales in the region totalled 3,022 in October 2017, a 35.3% increase from sales recorded in October 2016, and an increase of 7.1% compared to September 2017.

-There were 5,721 detached, attached and apartment properties newly listed for sale on the Multiple Listing Service® (MLS®) in Metro Vancouver in June 2017.
-This represents a 2.6% decrease compared to the 5,875 homes listed in June 2016 and a 5.3% decrease compared to May 2017 when 6,044 homes were listed.
+There were 4,539 detached, attached and apartment properties newly listed for sale on the Multiple Listing Service® (MLS®) in Metro Vancouver in October 2017.
+This represents a 14% increase compared to October 2016 and a 15.6% decrease compared to September 2017.